valonyaver/LBoL_Komachi/README.md

 Thanks in particular to IcedLemon for making the icon for the Titanic exhibit for this mod.
 Thanks to the every touhou artist who has drawn wonderful art of my beloved.

 # Special Thanks
+- xerox asutnima: For making the Spanish translation.
 - rm -rf Maxx "c": For making the sample character template that made it so easy to develop this mod.
 - Vengyre: Providing me a spreadsheet template that made it much easier to organize my cards.
 Also programming help
 - Worldsoul: Making a mod for my other favourite character, Shou, which encouraged me to make this mod.
 Also having his github repository public was helpful for referencing how some effects are implemented in a mod.